Keishikawa/report/README.md

-hello

-if you say hello , this say hello
+if you say hello, gittest will say hello world